 I do not intend to defame him.
 His manipulation of women is enough to damage his good reputation.
 He proclaimed for years during the climax of our sexual intimacy that “it makes my dick hard talking about having a baby with you”.
 This was to get me to feel safe being more sexual with him.
 He never truly wanted a family with me.

 After coming out of depression, I had to learn to reclaim my vaginal voice, my truth, my personal power.
 I had to learn to be my own father and not solely depend on any man to protect me.

-One of Bill Cosby’s most prominent victims, Lili Bernard, stated that, “My trust for him as my father figure was so great I couldn’t imagine he would do that to me”.
-Fortunately, Cosby received at least 3 years in jail and according to popular TV show, The View, a lifetime of therapy.
+One of Bill Cosby’s most prominent victims, Lili Bernard, stated that “My trust for him as my father figure was so great I couldn’t imagine he would do that to me”.
+Fortunately, Cosby received at least 3 years in jail and according to the popular TV show, The View, a lifetime of therapy.

 Fortunately, I was not raped, I was constantly coerced into drug-induced sex.
 I had so many memories with him that were authentic to me and that changed my life.
 Nonetheless, I believe women should be required to report these cases since we have been historically targeted.
 They indeed roam in all ranks of society.

 So no government supremacy is burning this book – the historic retaliation of the patriarchy against the innate power of a woman.
 They didn’t understand the midwives at the time that they called, witches.
 Women’s bodies and books shalt not be burned but viewed as allies to society – nothing less.

 I have learned from the epic MeToo movement that predators with a more extreme disproportion of power bully their victims into silence.
 I have been bullied this way, but in today’s culture I can speak out safely.
 It is unfortunate that his behavior – not mine – clouts his reputation.